palaa159/Docs/Hardware/09-Ganglion_Programming_Tutorial.md

 5. Connect your phone or tablet to the Ganglion
 6. Upload new code Over The Air

 The following tutorials will get your computer and the Arduino IDE set up to create the correct ZIP file, and also show how to use your phone or tablet to upload new code to the Ganglion.
+This guide will also teach you how to upload code to your ganglion for the first time.

 ***IMPORTANT: Ganglions shipped prior to February 27, 2017 will NOT program Over The Air for the first time!
-If you purchased your Ganglion prior to 2/27/17, Please follow the instructions at the bottom of this page to program your Ganglion for the first time.***
+If you purchased your Ganglion prior to 2/27/17, Please follow the instructions below up till How to create an OTA File and read the instructions the bottom of this page to program your Ganglion for the first time.***

-## Setting Up for OTA Programming On A MAC
 ### What You Need

 * Arduino IDE v1.8.0 Or Newer
 * Simblee Board Files
+* Ganglion Library Firmware
+* Wifi Master Library Firmware
-* Compiler Tools
+* Compiler Tools (for OTA)

 ![Download Arduino Mac](../assets/images/ganglion_download-arduino-mac.png)